mocha-lang/spec/README.md

 # The Mocha Programming Language Specification

 ## Introduction
-This is a reference manual for the Mocha programming language.
+This is a reference manual for the mocha programming language.

 ## Source file representation
 Mocha source files use the file extension ".mo".